 For newborns, the signs of thrush include:

-- White, creamy sores on their tongue or in their mouth.
+- White, creamy patches on their tongue or in their mouth.

 - Red or dry mouth.

 - Diaper rash (rarely).